AiranGlez/docker/README.md

 `sudo docker run -d --name webserver -p 8080:80 nginx` #Detach option separates terminal from main root command / -p publishes container service trough indicated port (8080)

 `curl http://localhost:8080` --> nginx server index

+## DATA PERSISTENCE

+`sudo docker run -d --name database mongo`

+`sudo docker exec -it database bash`

+`mongo`

+`use clients`

+`db.users.insert({ "name": "Airan" })`

+`db.users.find()`

+After we remove this container and create a new one, we can see our data has been lost with the container.
+To avoid this:

+`sudo mkdir /home/developer/mongodata`

+`sudo docker run --name database -d -v /home/developer/mongodata:/data/db mongo`

+Even if we delete this container, if we run a new one with this volume it will contain all data saved from the previous container.